braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/treasure_data.md

 ## Webhooks

-treasure data users can ingest data through the public rest api. you can use treasure data to create custom webhooks into your data. to learn more, visit the [treasure data documentation][6]
+Treasure Data users can ingest data through the public REST API.
+You can use Treasure Data to create custom webhooks into your data.
+To learn more, visit the [Treasure Data Documentation][6]

 [6]: https://docs.treasuredata.com/display/public/PD/Postback+API
 [1]: {{site.baseurl}}/developer_guide/rest_api/basics/#endpoints)